 5G's proportion of total traffic disappoints in Europe, but growth is now rather fast.
+Some European countries - Germany and Belgium - struggle with 5G traffic take-up having achieved just 6.0% to 6.3% in 2023.
+Spain, Lithuania, Romania, Portugal, Sweden, the UK, Ireland, Denmark, Finland, and Austria are all above 10%, at least in 1H 2024.
+There has been good growth in 5G's proportion of traffic between 2023 and 1H 2024 in Spain, Lithuania, Romania, Portugal, Sweden, the UK, Ireland, Finland, and Austria.

-Some European countries - Romania, Germany, and Belgium - struggle with 5G traffic take-up having achieved just 1.6% to 6.3% in 2023.
-Spain, Lithuania, Portugal, Sweden, the UK, Ireland, Denmark, Finland, and Austria are all above 10%, at least in 1H 2024.
-There has been good growth in 5G's proportion of traffic between 2023 and 1H 2024 in Spain, Lithuania, Portugal, Sweden, Ireland, Finland, and Austria.
+Most impressive growth, alongside Romania, is however in justmentioned India that grew its 5.5% 5G traffic proportion in 2023 to 18.6% in the first half of 2024, meaning that India now ranks higher than many

-Most impressive growth is however in just-mentioned India that grew its 5.5% 5G traffic proportion in 2023 to 18.6% in the first half of 2024, meaning that India now ranks higher than many European countries although the first Indian 5G networks were launched as late as Q4 2022.
+European countries although the first Indian 5G networks were launched as late as Q4 2022.